willijar/LENS/README.txt

 :version:   0.1
 :copyright: ©2013 Dr. J.A.R.
 Williams

-:abstract: The Lisp Educational Network Simulator (LENS) is an discrete event simulation framework written in Common Lisp.
-It provides a generic architecture for discrete event modelling of problem domains where the system may be represented by the exchanging of messages between entities.
+:abstract: The Lisp Educational Network Simulator (LENS) is a discrete event simulation framework written in Common Lisp.
+It provides a generic architecture for modelling in problem domains where the system may be represented by the exchanging of messages between entities.
 It is being used to develop simulations for research into Wireless Sensor Networks.